 In the early 1960’s WG 2.1 discussed this successor and in 1965 descriptions of a language Algol X based on these discussions were invited.
 This resulted in various language proposals by Wirth, Seegmüller and Van Wijngaarden and other significant contributions by Hoare and Naur.
 Van Wijngaarden’s paper Orthogonal design and description of a formal language featured a new technique for language design and definition and formed the basis for what would develop into Algol 68.
 Many features found in Algol 68 were first proposed in

 Reference gives a first hand account of the events leading to Algol 68.
 Algol 68 has had a large influence on the development of programming languages since it addressed many issues; for example orthogonality, a strong type system, procedures as types, memory management, treatment of arrays, a rigorous description of syntax, and parallel processing, but also ideas that caused debate over the years such as context-sensitive coercions and quite complicated input-output formatting.
-After various meetings WG 2.1 had not reached unanimous consent.
-Algol 68 was eventually produced by members who wanted a new milestone in language design while other members, notably Wirth and Hoare, wanted to shorten the development cycle by improving Algol 60, which eventually produced Algol W and later Pascal.
-Other members wrote a minority report, comprising a single page of text, of which was said long after that no programming language ever developed would have satisfied its vision.
+After various, apparently lively, meetings WG 2.1 had not reached unanimous consent.
+Eventually, Algol 68 was produced by those members wanting a new milestone in language design.
+Dijkstra, Hoare, Seegmüller and others wrote a brief "Minority Report", more a letter than a report actually, outlining their view on what Algol 60's successor should have been; many years later it was commented that no programming language developed since, would have satisfied that vision.
+Yet others, for example Wirth and Hoare, opted to shorten the development cycle by improving Algol 60, which eventually produced Algol W and later Pascal.

 Algol 60 syntax is in BNF form whereas Algol 68 syntax is described by a two-level W-grammar (W for Van Wijngaarden) that can define a context-sensitive grammar.
 Simply put, in a W-grammar a high-level grammar produces a low-level grammar for all correct particular programs.
 The concept of context-sensitive grammar was introduced by Chomsky in the 1950’s to describe the syntax of natural language where a word may or may not be appropriate in a certain position, depending on context.
 Analogously, Algol 68 syntax defines syntactic restrictions; for example demanding that applied-identifiers or operators be declared (but not necessarily before they are applied), or demanding that modes result in finite objects that require finite coercion, et cetera.
 To reject incorrect programs, a context-free syntax must be complemented with extra rules formulated in natural language.
 The rigorous Algol 68 specification had a few loose ends, while the C specification had a few hundred.